DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase_quoFEM.md

     jsonInfo = json.load(f)
 IPython.display.JSON(jsonInfo)
 ```
-Modification of the workflow is possible by changing the files ..
-or going back to quoFEm to regenerate the workflow.

-Notice all the three notebooks use the same tapis app

-For launching a quoFEM workflow from a Jupyter Hub notebook it is required to:a JSON parser

-In such a Jupyter notebook, the remote UQ analysis through quoFEM can be treated as one function in a larger routine, e.g., reliability-based optimizations.
-Details on how to run this application examples using the quoFEM desktop can be found here [].
+To modify the workflow, the user can either manually change the workflow files within the tmp.SimCenter folder or regenerate the workflow using quoFEM.
+Regenerating the workflow using quoFEM is the preferred approach, as the quoFEM desktop is specifically designed to facilitate workflow creation.
+On the other hand, Jupyter notebooks offer more flexibility in terms of post-processing, generating plots, and manipulating data.

 ## Step 1 – Global Sensitivity Analysis